laptameoj/ecommerce/part-three.md

 Embedded Schema is made by specifying the type as a pre-made Schema object.

-IE - If I have an owner with multiple pets:
+I.E. - If I have an owner with multiple pets:

 * Make a pet schema
 * Make an owner schema